 If you want to live among the bustle but would also like to retrieve back into your cocoon, Chennai is the place to be.
 The commercial capital is known for its traditions, quality of infrastructure and its never-ending stretches of spectacular beaches.

 Chennai does not compromise on recreation either.
 The city is filled with themed pubs, bars and cafes in its major localities and has its own IT corridor, the Old Mahabalipuram Road.

 Cost of living in Chennai is a bit more expensive than it is in Bangalore and the most common languages spoken are Tamil and English.

 Check out Colive’s affordable rooms in Chennai here

 Hyderabad is the perfect show of development and culture booming together.
 The city is filled with new opportunities and prospects for both small and big businesses.
 It has a history that gives the city an old-school charm and a diverse population that welcomes all kinds of people from various other cultures.

-In terms of cost of living, Hyderabad is the most affordable among all major metros.
-The most common languages spoken in the city are Telugu, English and Hindi.
+In terms of the cost of living, Hyderabad is the most affordable among all major metros.
+The most common languages spoken in the city are Telugu, English, and Hindi.

 Trying to find accommodation in Hyderabad?
 Check out Colive’s affordable premium rooms here

 4. Mumbai- The Island Capital